little-world/rust-course/src/10-vec-slice-manipulation.md

 Vectors and slices are the workhorses of Rust data processing. `Vec<T>` provides dynamic, heap-allocated arrays with amortized O(1) append operations, while slices (`&[T]`, `&mut [T]`) provide views into contiguous sequences without ownership.
 Understanding how to efficiently manipulate these types is essential for writing high-performance Rust code.

-This chapter explores advanced patterns for working with vectors and slices that experienced programmers can leverage to build efficient systems.
  The key insight is that careful capacity management, zero-copy operations, and algorithmic choices can dramatically impact performance—often by orders of magnitude.

-The patterns we'll explore include:
-- Capacity management to minimize allocations and optimize amortization
-- Slice algorithms for searching, sorting, and partitioning
-- Chunking and windowing patterns for batch processing
-- Zero-copy slicing techniques to avoid unnecessary allocations
-- SIMD operations for data-parallel computation

 ## Pattern 1: Capacity Management and Amortization